Mi Bella Mondo

 The Conservancy supports land and wildlife conservation while generating wealth for Masai landowners.
 By visiting Mara Naboisho, you contribute to protecting the cultural heritage of the local Masai people and improving access to their vital services.

-Spanning 145 square kilometers, Mara Naboisho Conservancy is the second-largest Masai Mara region.
-It has one of the highest wildlife concentrations in the region.
+Spanning 145 square kilometers, Mara Naboisho Conservancy is the second-largest Masai Mara region and has one of the highest wildlife concentrations in the region.
 Its rolling hills, riverine acacia woodlands, and sprawling grasslands host elephants, giraffes, wildebeests, and many lions.
-With only nine safari camps, it offers an exclusive safari, is free from crowds, and provides a more authentic feel.
+With only nine safari camps, it offers an exclusive safari that is free from crowds and provides a more authentic feel.

 Due to the limited number of accommodations, booking early is essential, especially during the peak travel season from July to October.
-Each camp and lodge offer unique qualities, ensuring a comfortable, satisfying, and special safari experience.
+Each camp and lodge offers unique qualities, ensuring a comfortable, satisfying, and exceptional safari experience.

 What are the differences between staying at Masai Mara Reserve and Naboisho Conservancy?